 - Indemnity Bond & Affidavit

-- Latest property tax receipt
+- A latest property tax receipt

 If the owner leaves behind a will, it will be carried out in the name of the beneficiary.
 However, such a will should have been executed by the owner out of love and affection and not for monetary consideration.

-Moreover, the property should not have passed to the beneficiary during the life time of the TESTATOR.
+Moreover, the property should not have passed to the beneficiary during the lifetime of the TESTATOR.
 In such a case no unearned increase will be recoverable.

-If the owner dies intestate, that is without leaving a will, then the provisions of the Indian Succession Act, 1925 will be applicable and his properties will be distributed equally among all his class I legal heirs.
+If the owner dies intestate, that is without leaving a will, then the provisions of the Indian Succession Act, of 1925 will be applicable and his properties will be distributed equally among all his class I legal heirs.